Sprint weighs rival bid for MetroPCS: sources

 When Sprint decided against buying MetroPCS in February, Sprint shares were trading at $2 to $3.
 They have since risen beyond $5 and closed at $5.09 on Thursday, even after a decline of 2.1 percent for the day.

-"They've got a better currency to look at (MetroPCS) now," said Bowen, adding that the break-up fee of $150 million that MetroPCS would have to pay T-Mobile USA if it instead chose Sprint was not too onerous.
+"They've got a better currency to look at (MetroPCS) now," said Bowen, adding that the break-up fee of $150 million that MetroPCS would have to pay T-Mobile USA if it reneged on their deal and instead chose Sprint was not too onerous.

+T-Mobile USA has said it would shut down the MetroPCS network in a process that would take more than two years.
+In contrast Sprint and MetroPCS use the same CDMA technology standard so they could potentially merge their networks.

-Asked about the idea of Sprint waiting to make a bid until the merger of MetroPCS and T-Mobile USA is complete, Bowen said that was a possibility.
-The merger partners say they expect the deal to be completed in the first half of 2013.
+Bowen did not rule out a Sprint bid for the combined MetroPCS-T-Mobile USA company.
+MetroPCS and T-Mobile USA say they expect the deal to be completed in the first half of 2013.

 By then, Bowen said, Sprint would have finished the toughest parts of its network upgrade project and would be in better financial shape to handle a big deal.